lauren2255/Stock-Data-Analysis-using-VBA/README.md

 # VBA-challenge

-Stock data for 2018-2020 was cleaned using VBA according to the specifications below:
+Stock data for 2018-2020 was analyzed using VBA according to the specifications below:

 # Instructions
 Create a script that loops through all the stocks for one year and outputs the following information: